shaileshdevs/gutenberg-block-best-seller-book/README.md

 *Step 3 - Add and Configure block.

 *Step 4 - That's it.
-View Your Best Seller Book on the Post*
+View Your Best Seller Book on the Post/ Page*
 ![Best Seller Book on Post](best-seller-book-on-post.png "Best Seller Book Gutenberg Block")